JonasReich/OUUJsonDataAssets/README.md

 As you can see, the paths notably lack the following convenience features that you will probably want to have for editable properties and asset references in game code:

-* Paths do not prevent garbage collection
+- Paths do not prevent garbage collection
-* Paths are not statically typed
+- Paths are not statically typed
-* Paths can't implicitly load assets

-To solve this, we offer two types of smart pointers: `TSoftJsonDataAssetPtr<T>` returns correctly downcasted pointers to data asset objects, while retaining the same loading and GC behavior. `TJsonDataAssetPtr<T>` expands on this and adds internal hard references to the generated objects to prevent garbage collection when used in UPROPERTIES and implicit load calls when (net)loading.
+To solve this, we offer two types of smart pointers: `TSoftJsonDataAssetPtr<T>` returns correctly downcasted pointers to data asset objects, while retaining the same loading and GC behavior.
+`TJsonDataAssetPtr<T>` expands on this and adds internal hard references to the generated objects to prevent garbage collection when used in UPROPERTIES.
+Even these paths **do not load assets implicitly** though, but only at the time of accessing the pointer!

 ```c++
 auto BarPath = FJsonDataAssetPath::FromPackagePath("/JsonData/Some/Folder/Bar");